 Press the ring to turn the clicking sound on or off.

 When connected to the Nest app and Wi-Fi, your thermostat automatically sets the date and time based on your location.
-It will also automatically adjust for Daylight Saving Time based on your time zone.
+It will also automatically adjust for daylight saving time based on your time zone.

 Note: If your thermostat isn't connected to Wi-Fi, you'll be able to set the date and time manually.
-You can only manually set the date and time if your thermostat isn't connected to Wi-Fi.

-The current language you chose during setup is shown here.
+The current language that you chose during setup is shown here.
 If you want, you can choose a different language from the list below.